glacials/twos.dev/src/cold/skyhopper.md

 around so we tend to substitute milk or a milk alternative and fill the glass, yielding something like 6:1:1 milk : crème de menthe : crème de cacao.

-My spouse likes everything about the grasshopper except the mint flavor.
+Summer likes everything about the grasshopper except the mint flavor.
 I like making grasshoppers because their ingredients are shelf stable and/or always on hand (after the milk substitution).
 I started on a journey to replace the mint with orange.